Students learning how to drive a fork-lift truck. Image: Aniset/Pixabay

-T-level students’ time is split so they spend 80 per cent of their time in classroom learning and 20 per cent on industry placements, which must equate to at least 315 hours, (approximately 45 days).There are also English, maths and digital requirements involved in getting the qualification.
+T Level students’ time is split so they spend 80 per cent of their time in classroom learning and 20 per cent on industry placements, which must equate to at least 315 hours, (approximately 45 days).There are also English, maths and digital requirements involved in getting the qualification.

-Currently, there are 10 T-levels available, ranging from onsite construction to science, digital support services and education and childcare.
+Currently, there are 10 T Levels available, ranging from onsite construction to science, digital support services and education and childcare.

 The government is planning for these to be expanded further, with accounting and finance to be available from September 2022, and media, broadcast and production, legal services, craft and design, and catering to become available from September 2023.

-T-level grades will be given as pass, merit, distinction or distinction*.
+T Level grades will be given as pass, merit, distinction or distinction*.

-Why have they been created?
+Why have T Levels been created?

-Britain’s education system has long been criticised for focusing too heavily on exams and exam success, so T-levels have been created as a technical alternative to A-levels.
+Britain’s education system has long been criticised for focusing too heavily on exams and exam success, so T Levels have been created as a technical alternative to A Levels.

-Education think tank EDSK has criticised A-levels for being too narrow, arguing the current education system has relegated applied and technical courses to second-class status.
+Education think tank EDSK has criticised A Levels for being too narrow, arguing the current education system has relegated applied and technical courses to second-class status.

-In 2020, 83 per cent of school and college leavers studied A-levels.
+In 2020, 83 per cent of school and college leavers studied A Levels.

-The introduction of T-levels sees the UK move to an educational system more similar to that of other European countries, which allows young people to choose between a vocational or technical route, or an academic route at age 16.
+The introduction of T Levels sees the UK move to an educational system more similar to that of other European countries, which allows young people to choose between a vocational or technical route, or an academic route at age 16.

-There are severe shortages of workers in sectors ranging from construction to care work, carpentry to primary and nursery education, so it is hoped that T-levels will equip pupils to pursue vocational-based careers in these sectors.
+There are severe shortages of workers in sectors ranging from construction to care work, carpentry to primary and nursery education, so it is hoped that T Levels will equip pupils to pursue vocational-based careers in these sectors.

-Where can you study T-levels?
+Where can you study T Levels?

-Presently there are about 2,000 students on T-level courses, at institutions including Bury College, Uxbridge College, East Norfolk Sixth Form College and Notre Dame Sixth Form College.
+Presently there are about 2,000 students on T Level courses, at institutions including Bury College, Uxbridge College, East Norfolk Sixth Form College and Notre Dame Sixth Form College.

-College group WCG (formerly Warwickshire College Group) which currently offers the digital T-level, welcomed the new funding.
+College group WCG (formerly Warwickshire College Group) which currently offers the digital T Level, welcomed the new funding.

 “We have a firm belief that the qualifications will be integral to the success of the future economy, locally, regionally and nationally,” said Angela Joyce, CEO of WCG.